bcorporaal/Toko/README.md

 - Easy selection and usage of (custom) color palettes
 - Saving and loading (through drag and drop on the canvas) of sketch parameters

-No dcumentation yet, so see toko/source for details.
+No documentation yet, so see toko/source for details.
 Also, the examples folder includes sketches using various features.

 To do (in no particular order):